techno-tim/k3s-ansible/README.md

 If needed, you can also edit `inventory/my-cluster/group_vars/all.yml` to match your environment.

+#### verify routing prefixes and ip addresses in all.yml
+Ensure that the ip routing prefix matches the the one from the flannel_iface (`eth0` by default) for each host.
+Example `192.168.30` is the default routing prefix, and it is used in the following variables:
+- apiserver_endpoint
+- metal_lb_bgp_peer_address (commented by default)
+- metal_lb_ip_range
+Also Ensure that the apiserver_endpoint is not in the metal_lb_ip_range

+For your convience The playbook site.yml verifies the above elements of the config are valid.
+* Optionally to skip these verifications set, in all.yml `verify_config: false`
+* Optionally to just verify the config Run `ansible-playbook -i inventory/my-cluster/hosts.ini verify_config.yml`
+* Optionally manually recover ip routing prefix based on inet and netmask from `ansible -i inventory/my-cluster/hosts.ini --become -m shell -a 'ifconfig eth0 | grep "inet "' all`

 ### ☸️ Create Cluster

 Start provisioning of the cluster using the following command: